thco227/PortableWashingMachine_BAE305-Project/README.md

 <img src="Impeller Quarter Drawing.png">

-Once these were printed, the triangular faces were glued together using E6000 to form the full impeller, as shown in this photograph.
+Once these were printed, the triangular faces were glued together using E6000 industrial adhesive to form the full impeller, as shown in this photograph.

 <img src="Impeller Photo.png">